 4. Let data guide your performance standards

-What benchmarks and key performance indicators (KPI) should you set for with your sales team?
+What benchmarks and key performance indicators (KPI) should you set for your sales team?
 Should you close 20% or 30% of sales-qualified leads?

 After you build some steam with the scalable business channels that best complement your business goals, rely on patterns in the data you measure to highlight which realistic targets to aim for.
 Remember: Well-defined KPIs take your sales process from basic to iconic.